 - Content that's not identical to but very similar to another piece.
-This is where it gets tricky, as you may consider something unique when it's a close match to another item.
-For example, if you paraphrase a source using very similar language, you may be slipping into the duplicate content category.
-Another scenario is an eCommerce site that sells products with many variations.
+This is where it gets tricky, as you may consider something unique if it's not a direct match to another item.
+But, for example, if you paraphrase a source using very similar language, you may be slipping into the duplicate content category.
+Another scenario is an ecommerce site that sells products with many variations.
 In this case, the wording might be almost identical except for a few details.

 - Syndicated or curated content.
-This is content deliberately republished from another source, with credit and permission.
-Some websites use syndication as their primary model.
+This is content deliberately republished from another source, with credit and permission (so it's not plagiarized content).
+Some websites use content syndication as their primary model.
 You may republish something from another site or you may give permission to another site to publish your content.

-Additionally, there are technical issues that can generate duplicate content without even realizing the error:
+Looking beyond content itself, there are also technical issues that can slyly generate duplicate content:

 - Session IDs.
 Similar to applied URL parameters, session IDs occur when a different ID within the URL is given to every user that visits your site.

 - Different Versions of Your Site.
-This applies to sites that have both a www.example.com and example.com (without the www prefix) version of their pages.
+This applies to sites that have both a www.example.com and example.com version of their pages.
 This also occurs for sites that have an SSL certificate and maintain both the HTTP and HTTPS versions of their site.

 All of these issues, whether apparent in the content or hidden within your URL, have the potential to impact your traffic to your target pages.

-Duplicate content is an SEO issue, not a legal issue.
+Duplicate content, on the other hand, is an SEO issue, not a legal issue.
 Google can't fine or imprison you, but its algorithm does determine your site's ability to rank.
 Google rewards content that it regards as useful and authoritative.
 The more original your content is, the more likely it is to fit these criteria.